Duet3D/wiki-content/User_manual/Troubleshooting/Heater_faults.md

 * Run tuning on that heater if you have not already done so, and copy the resulting values into a [M307](/User_manual/Reference/Gcodes/M307) command in config.g.
 See [Tuning the heater temperature control](/User_manual/Connecting_hardware/Heaters_tuning).
 * If the expected temperature rise in the message is 0.0C/sec then check if the heater is heating at all.
 * Check that there is not an excessive amount of noise in the temperature reading.
 The temperature graph shown in DuetWebControl should be smooth.
-* The defaults for rasing a fault can be configured using [M570](/User_manual/Reference/Gcodes/M570) however it is best to resolve issues for why the faults are occurring first.
+* If all else fails you can use the [M570](/User_manual/Reference/Gcodes/M570) command to extend the allowed temperature excursion and/or the fault trigger time.

 ## Faults when maintaining temperature

 The message in this case is "temperature excursion too large" or "temperature excursion exceeded XX.XC".
 This fault occurs if the temperature came to within 2.5C of the setpoint temperature, but subsequently departed from the setpoint temperature by more than 10C for more than 5 seconds.
 To avoid these faults:

 * Check that the heater maintains a stable temperature with no large excursions.
 If you are using manual PID parameters, you may need to change them.
 Or you can let auto tuning set the PID settings for you.
 * A very strong print cooling fan may cause the nozzle temperature to drop suddenly, either when it turns on at the end of the first layer, or subsequently if the print deflects the air on to the nozzle heater block.
 A drop of 10C is likely to cause extrusion difficulties as well as heater faults.
 Make sure that the print cooling fan is directed at the print, not at the heater block.
 Try insulating the heater block with a silicone sleeve or Kapton tape, and/or use a lower fan speed in your [M106](/User_manual/Reference/Gcodes/M106) settings.
-When running heater tuning, if you tune the tool, rthat than the heater then the imact of the print cooling fan associated with that tool will be taken into account.
-See M303 Tnnn command.
+When running heater tuning, if you tune the tool, rather than the heater, then the impact of the print cooling fan associated with that tool will be taken into account.
+See [M303 Tnnn](/User_manual/Reference/Gcodes/M303) command.
 * Check that there is not an excessive amount of noise in the temperature reading.
 The temperature graph shown in DuetWebControl should be smooth.
 * If all else fails you can use the [M570](/User_manual/Reference/Gcodes/M570) command to extend the allowed temperature excursion and/or the fault trigger time.